palewire/first-visual-story/readthedocs/index.rst

     </div>

-Let's say we want to be able to click on each card and be redirected to that victim's page in the L.A.
-Times' Homicide Report?
+We want to be able to click on each card and be redirected to that victim's page in the Los Angeles Times' Homicide Report?
 Let's do it!
 While we're at it, let's add some ``<strong>`` tags to the victims' names to make them stand out from the sentence about them.

 .. code-block:: jinja
+    :emphasize-lines: 6

     <div class="card-columns">
         {% for obj in site.data.harvard_park_homicides %}